Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Experiments

-\paragraph{Adult.} Adult is a tabular dataset extracted from a census in USA.
-The task is to classify if the individual's yearly income is above or below 50,000 USD based on given characteristics.\footnote{https://archive.ics.uci.edu/ml/datasets/adult} We remove all the categorical variables except race and sex, both of which are transformed into binary values $\{0,1\}$.
-To make a distributional shift from training data to testing data, we sample from the data as follows.
-First we choose the race or sex as the biased feature, denoted as $x^b$, and split the whole dataset into four groups: $\{x^b = 0, y = 0\}$, $\{x^b = 1, y = 1\}$, $\{x^b = 0, y = 1\}$, and $\{x^b = 1, y = 0\}$.
-For the training set, we use 90\% of the data in the first two groups but only use $\alpha$ proposition of the data in the last two groups.
-The remaining data goes to the testing set.
-Lower $\alpha$ leads to a greater distributional shift, and when $\alpha$ rises to 0.9, there is no distributional shift at all.
-We expect those IRM-based methods to learn the spurious correlation ($x^b = 1$ causes $y = 1$) under small $\alpha$.
-Error rate results are shown in Figure \ref{adult1} and \ref{adult2}.
-Original environments are decided by the biased feature.
+The Adult dataset\footnote{https://archive.ics.uci.edu/ml/datasets/adult} is a tabular collection derived from a U.S. census, aimed at classifying whether an individual's annual income exceeds or falls below 50,000 USD based on specific characteristics.
+We retain only race and sex as categorical variables, converting them into binary values $\{0,1\}$.
+To introduce a distributional shift between training and testing data, we first identify either race or sex as the biased feature, denoted as $x^b$, and categorize the dataset into four groups: $\{x^b = 0, y = 0\}$, $\{x^b = 1, y = 1\}$, $\{x^b = 0, y = 1\}$, and $\{x^b = 1, y = 0\}$.
+For the training set, we use 90\% of the data from the first two groups and only an $\alpha$ proportion from the last two groups, with the remainder allocated to the testing set.
+A lower $\alpha$ value increases the distributional shift, whereas an $\alpha$ of 0.9 results in no shift.
+We anticipate that IRM-based methods will learn the spurious correlation ($x^b = 1$ leads to $y = 1$) under small $\alpha$ values.
+The error rate results on the testing set are depicted in Fig. \ref{adult1} and \ref{adult2}.
+For pure IRM and REx, original environments are defined by the value of the biased feature.

-\paragraph{Occupancy estimation.}
+\subsubsection{Occupancy Estimation}

-Occupancy estimation dataset contains data from different types of sensors (temperature, light, sound, CO2, etc.) in a room every minute.
-The task is to estimate the occupancy in the room varying between 0 and 3 people.\footnote{https://archive.ics.uci.edu/ml/datasets/Room+Occupancy+Estimation} We regard this as a regression task, transform the time into real numbers in $[0,1]$, standardized the features, and train the models with the given training and testing sets.
-The training errors are high for all the environment partitioning methods when $k = 2$, so we set $k = 3$ and the MSE on testing set are shown in Table \ref{occupancy}.
-Decorr again performs the best on the testing error.
-Original environments are decided by the collection time of the samples.
+The Occupancy Estimation dataset\footnote{https://archive.ics.uci.edu/ml/datasets/Room+Occupancy+Estimation} comprises data from various sensors (temperature, light, sound, CO2, etc.) recorded every minute in a room.
+The task is to estimate the room occupancy, i.e., the count of individuals in the room.
+We treat this as a regression task, converting the time into a real number within the range $[0,1]$, standardizing the features, and training the models using the designated training and testing sets.
+The training errors are high for all the environment partitioning methods when $k = 2$, hence we divide to create $k = 3$ environments.
+The MSE on the testing set is displayed in Table \ref{occupancy}, where Decorr once again yields the lowest testing error.
+For pure IRM and REx, original environments are determined by the collection times of the samples.

-\paragraph{Stock.}
+\subsubsection{Stock}